-These changes will improve the student's ability to discipline-specific content knowledge for school leaders, thereby continuing to push the cycle of improvement forward
+These changes will improve the student's ability to demonstrate content knowledge with passage of the School Leaders Licensure Assessment (SLLA), thereby continuing to push the cycle of improvement forward.

 SLO 2.

 EDUC 5010 Educational Research and Evaluation EDUC 5850 Action Research for School Improvement